jpillora/spy/README.md

 go get -v github.com/jpillora/watcher
 ```

-:warning: Currently, `watcher` only works on Unix systems as it uses process groups to ensure all sub-processes have exited between restarts.
-A pull request to add Windows support would be greatly appreciated!
+*Currently, `watcher` only works on **Unix** systems as it uses process groups to ensure all sub-processes have exited between restarts.
+A pull request to add Windows support would be greatly appreciated!*

 ### Usage

 ```
 $ watcher --help

-	Usage: watcher [--dir DIR] [--delay DELAY] program ...args
+	Usage: watcher [options] program ...args

+	program (along with it's args) is initially run and then it is restarted with every file change. program will always be run from the current working directory.

+	Options:

+	--inc INCLUDE - Describes a path to files to watch.
+Use ** to describe any number of directories.
+Use * to describe any file name.
+	For example, you could watch all Go source files with "**/*.go" or all	JavaScript source files in './lib/' with "lib/**/*.js".

+	--exc EXCLUDE - Describes a path to files not to watch.
+Inverse of INCLUDE.

-	Watches for changes to all files in DIR (defaults to the current directory).
+	--dir DIR - Watches for changes to all files in
+	DIR (defaults to the current directory).
 After each change, program will be restarted.

-	Restarts are debounced by DELAY (defaults to '100ms').
+	--delay DELAY - Restarts are debounced by DELAY (defaults to '0.5s').

+	-v - Enable verbose logging

 	Read more:
 	https://github.com/jpillora/watcher

 ```

 ### Examples